How Do I Know If I’m a Hypochondriac?

 Reading the current coronavirus news or having a throat infection could be a trigger.
 These triggers redirect your focus to your body’s sensations, and even before you know it.
 You’re searching Web MD for answers and making appointments with your doctor.
 You’re far into the cycle at this time, dismissing any red lights your logical brain may be raising.

 Can you get tested for hypochondria?
-Yes, OCD Centre of Los Angeles has a all free and confidential test called ” Health Anxiety Test” will assist you in determining whether or not you are suffering from Hypochondria / Health Anxiety.
+Yes, the OCD Centre of Los Angeles has an all-free and confidential test called the” Health Anxiety Test” which will assist you in determining whether or not you are suffering from Hypochondria / Health Anxiety.

 Each of these suggestions may to assist you in dealing with any concerns or worries you may have.
 Remember that your health problems are temporary, and you may make changes to live a better and more peaceful life.
 We have faith in you!